zeightOFFICIAL/portrait-manager/README.md

 #### Browse Custom NPC Portraits, change/delete portraits (only for Pathfinder)
 Allows the user to edit/delete portraits created using Custom NPC Portraits.
 Any portrait created by the mod can be modified.
 Viewing is implemented through the “Browse Gallery” page, using the buttons at the top of the corresponding page.
 You must have custom NPC portraits installed and allow it to create source folders with custom portraits.
 I cannot do anything about it but Custom NPC creates folders with portraits for characters only after the player character meets it in the game itself.
 So, it is either you find mod which contains pre-made folders, or make do with first encounter being with default portrait.
 Now, if you make a copy of custom portrait, the program creates a new directory in the same location as the original one, so it doesn't actually work in game after, since the mod still uses the old image, to put simply I cannot change how Custom NPC works, and would not do it anyway.
 On the other hand, when replacing, a backup is created in the same location, and it works in the game after replacing the original file, since Custom NPC still uses this updated old portrait.
 This program does not create new custom portraits, but merely manages existing!

 Considering Warhammer 40000: Rogue Trader.
 Once Custom NPC portraits mod is implemented, I will make some changes so Owlcat Portrait Manager can work with custom npc portraits in Rogue Trader.
+Until then there is a game check that blocks Custom NPC for Rogue Trader.

 #### Settings
 An attempt to prevent any problems with the path to portraits folder.
 Now, the program requires the user to select the correct folder in which all the game portraits are stored.
 Allows to observe whether Custom NPC Portraits mod is enabled and which localization is currently in use.